-A description of and reference to procedures in relation to the operation and maintenance of ROV's should be provided.
-[Refer to the requirements and associated guidance under paragraph 41(g) of the Framework Regulations]
+A description of and reference to procedures in relation to the operation and maintenance of ROVs should be provided.
+[Refer to the requirements and associated guidance under paragraph 41(q) of the Framework Regulations.]

 6.5.2.5.
 Shuttle Tanker Operations